Red Sea shipping crisis worsens after Israel-Houthi attacks – DW – 07/24/2024

 Stausboll said despite the risk of attack, smaller operators had decided they could still traverse the Red Sea "reasonably safely."

 China and Russia were also told privately by the Houthis that their vessels would not be touched, news agency Bloomberg reported in March.
-The attacks have also been less severe on shipping carrying commodities on bulkers and tankers, instead targeting container ships.
+The attacks have also been less severe on shipping carrying commodities on bulk carriers and tankers, instead targeting container ships.

 Houthi attacks persist, despite rerouting

-Despite most vessels avoiding the Red Sea, over the past week alone, the Houthis have targeted three ships in the area.
-During one incident, two drones struck close to the Liberian-flagged vessel Pumba, causing minor damage near Al Mukha, a town south of Hodeidah port.
+Despite most vessels avoiding the Red Sea, over the past week alone the Houthis have targeted three ships in the area.
+During one incident, two drones struck close to the Liberian-flagged vessel Pumba, causing minor damage near Al Mukha, a town south of Hodeida port.

 In another attack, a ship's captain reported being targeted by three small craft, which collided with and fired at his vessel.
-The incidents were confirmed by the United Kingdom Maritime Trade Operations (UKMTO), which is run by Britain's Navy.
+The incidents were confirmed by the United Kingdom Maritime Trade Operations, which is run by Britain's Navy.

-While Hodeidah, which sits along the Red Sea in western Yemen, is not a major stop-off for international container ships, the facility is Yemen's principal port and a vital entry point for up to 80% of fuel imports, food, and other humanitarian aid to the Arabian Peninsula's poorest country.
+While Hodeida, which sits along the Red Sea in western Yemen, is not a major stop for international container ships, the facility is Yemen's principal port and a vital entry point for up to 80% of fuel imports, food and other humanitarian aid to the Arabian Peninsula's poorest country.

 The Houthis said Israel's airstrikes on Saturday had damaged fuel storage facilities at the port and a nearby power plant.
 An unnamed Hodeida port employee told AFP news agency that the port, containers and ships were left "intact."